Inter-service communication rarely fails on the happy path. It fails in timeouts, retries, and assumptions each side forgot to make explicit.

 Fault Tolerance Patterns

-We need a response to the user within one HTTP request -> often sync path.
+Need a response to the user within one HTTP request -> prefer a synchronous path.

-We need resistance to spikes and loose coupling -> async via queue/topic.
+Need resistance to spikes and loose coupling -> use async communication through a queue or topic.

 If the operation is money/order critical, check idempotency and ordering before selecting a pattern.